 Root Glacier Hike in Wrangell-St Elias

-We sent Erin, our Worldwide Sales Manager, to Wrangell-St Elias National Park in Alaska, to find out exactly what makes the Root Glacier hike an Alaska bucket-list essential.
+Worldwide Sales Manager, Erin, travelled to Wrangell-St Elias National Park in Alaska, to find out exactly what makes a root glacier hike an Alaska bucket-list essential.

 The best way to travel into Wrangell-St. Elias National Park is by air, which is exactly what I did in August this year.
 We enjoyed an incredibly scenic drive on the Richardson Highway from Valdez to Chitina, before boarding our flight to McCarthy.
 The flight is only 30 minutes-long, but every second offers a stunning sight.
 From vast canyons and glaciers over 20km long, to beautiful glacier-fed lakes and of course the enormity of the Wrangell–St. Elias mountain range – we had such perfect visibility on our flight.
 We could also see Mount Logan, which was 200km away in Canada!

 Once we arrived in McCarthy we were collected by the excursion company and taken to the once-copper-mining boom-town, Kennicott.
 We had our orientation, collected our crampons and set-off on our way.
 The hike to get to the white ice of Root Glacier is 1.8 miles and I enjoyed gorgeous scenery along the way.
 I did this hike in early September and found myself cosseted by fireweed, wild rose and the beauty of the autumn colours.